SciML/sciml.ai/small_grants.md

 ## Update BlackBoxOptimizationBenchmarking.jl to the Optimization.jl Interface and Add to SciMLBenchmarks (\$300)

-**In Progress**: Claimed by Alonso Cisneros for the time period of September 21st, 2024 - October 20th 2024.

 [BlackBoxOptimizationBenchmarking.jl](https://github.com/jonathanBieler/BlackBoxOptimizationBenchmarking.jl)
 is a very interesting set of benchmarks between global optimization tools.
 However, it has not been updated in years.
 It would be useful to the community if this